 He advises at an executive and non-executive level both Venture capital funds and security start-ups on their security strategy and product visions to ensure as well as working with several universities on both the academic and research aspects.
 Bryan holds several patents in the information security space and is a regular keynote speaker at security events.

-Srijith is driven to delivering strategic impact, through innovation and pragmatism, in the field of information security.
-He has more than a decade of experience in the industry working and leading teams in e-commerce, security, hi-tech and telecom verticals.
+Srijith is driven to delivering tactical and strategic impact through both innovation and pragmatism in the field of information security.
+He has more than a decade of experience in the InfoSec and Technology Product Management space working and leading teams in e-commerce, security, hi-tech and telecom verticals.

-Srijith has advised governmental agencies such as ENISA, think-tanks like Takshashila and industry forums such as CSA on both technological development and cyber strategy issues.
-He has in-depth knowledge in Identity and Access Management, cloud and virtualisation security, applied cryptography and information warfare.
-He is currently at Booking.com helping strengthen the security of the platform and the risk posture of the company.
+Srijith has advised and worked with governmental agencies (e.g. NIST, ENISA), think-tanks (Takshashila Institution) and industry forums (Cloud Security Alliance) on technological development and cyber strategy issues.
+He has in-depth knowledge of Data security, Identity and Access Management, cloud and virtualization security, applied cryptography and information warfare.
+He is currently at Careem, the Middle East region’s everyday Super App, operational in 13 countries and over 100 cities, helping to strengthen the security of its products, services and infrastructure and the overall risk posture of the company.

-Srijith holds a PhD in Computer Science and has published several peer-reviewed papers in international journals and conferences and has also served on the Program Committees of several of them.
-He also has several patent under his name.
+Srijith holds a PhD in Computer Science and has published several peer-reviewed papers in international journals and conferences, and has also served on the Program Committees of several of them.
+He also has several patents under his name.

 Senior Manager – Digital Cyber Research, Lloyds Banking Group